 If you’re seeing Carrier Violation or Message Blocked, review your message, link, and landing page so that there are no references to SHAFT, CBD, etc. Check that you are following all best practices for your SMS messages.

 The same is true if the failure reason is Unknown, since the carrier hasn’t provided more information.
-Further, you may want to either get a short code or request a verified toll-free number.
+Further, you may want to either get a short code or use a verified toll-free number.
 Keep in mind that you must apply for verification/short codes and not every business or industry is eligible.

 Best Practices for SMS Deliverability